 Can you do it at all?

-Barder v Barder 2 FLR 480 established that a court may allow a challenge to a financial remedy order on the ground of new events, if the following four conditions are satisfied:
+Barder v Barder 2 FLR 480 established that a court may allow a challenge to a financial remedy order on the ground of new events if the following four conditions are satisfied:

-- New events have occurred since the order which invalidate the basis or fundamental assumption on which it was made, so that, if leave to appeal out of time were to be given, the appeal would be certain, or very likely, to succeed.
+- New events have occurred since the order which invalidates the basis or fundamental assumption on which it was made, so that, if leave to appeal out of time were to be given, the appeal would be certain, or very likely, to succeed.

 - The new events occurred within a relatively short time of the order being made.
 It would be extremely unlikely that the length of time would be more than a year.
-In most cases it would be no more than a few months.
+In most cases, it would be no more than a few months.

 - The application for leave to appeal out of time is made reasonably promptly in all the circumstances of the case.